 The idea that Inuit have control of their own destiny and the tools to now succeed was also seen in the early days of the Voisey's Bay development.
 The Inuit Impact and Benefit Agreement negotiated between the LIA and Inco Ltd. provides Inuit with economic benefits and incentives to participate in the development, and both the LIA and industry encourage Inuit to get training and jobs in the construction of the mine.
-A poster in an LIA newsletter of 2002 stated,
+A poster in an LIA newsletter of 2002 stated.
 "We're ready...
-For thousands of years Labrador lmuit have had a special relationship with this beautiful land.
+For thousands of years Labrador Inuit have lad a special relationship with this beautiful land.
 It is our legacy.
 And now, more than ever, it is our destiny.
 Will you be ready for it?
-Already hundreds of Labrador lmuit have lad the foundation for a responsible, rewarding future.
-We have worked hard and equipped ourselves with the skills we'll line dto seize the opportunities our land provides.
-People like Harriet Kalleo of Nain, who began her training in Heavy Equipment Operations just this past spring and is now working as a truck driver on the Voisey's Bay site.
-Harriet recently stated, 'If there's an opportunities!'
-Training for homorrow, Ioday.
-Just one of the many ways Inuit of Labrador are building on our past to ensure a strong and viable future.'
-(I.A.
-2002b).
+Already hundreds of Labrador Inuit have laid the foundation for a responsible, rewarding future.
+We have worked hard and equipped ourselves with the skills we'll need to seize the opportunities our land provides.
+People like Harriet Kalloo of Nain, who began her training in Heavy Equipment Operation's just this past spring and is now working as a truck driver on the Voisey's Bay site.
+Harrier tecnelty stated, I' there's an opportunity for training, take it... and there are plenty of opportunities Training for tomorow, today.
+Just one of the many ways Inuit of Labrador are building on our past to ensure a strong and viable future' (LIA 2002b).

-The poster makes a direct connection between the long-standing lnuit relationship with this beautiful land (our legacy and our destiny) and the readiness to seize the opportunity, work hard, equip oneself, and lay the foundation for a responsible, rewarding, strong, and viable future.
+The poster makes a direct connection between the long-standing Inuit relationship with this beautiful land (our legacy and our destiny) and the readiness to seize the opportunity, work hard, equip oneself, and lay the foundation for a responsible, rewarding, strong, and viable future.
 "A world of opportunities is opening up," stated another LIA poster.
 "We are ready" (LIA 2003a).